AkylDev/Financial-Services-Management-System/README.md

 # Advanced Financial Services Management System

-Welcome to the Advanced Financial Services Management System, a robust backend API-based solution designed to manage financial operations efficiently and securely.
+Welcome to the Advanced Financial Services Management System, a powerful backend API-based solution designed to manage financial operations efficiently and securely.

 ## Overview

 This project implements essential financial services functionalities using Java and Spring technologies.
 It focuses on backend APIs for account management, transaction processing, investment management, customer service, and financial advisory.

+## Business Objective

+Financial services are critical for managing personal and business finances effectively.
+This project demonstrates best practices in financial system architecture, emphasizing security, scalability, and real-time transaction processing.

+## Technologies Used

+- **Java**: A robust and widely used programming language for enterprise applications.
+- **Spring Boot**: Facilitates rapid application development with Spring, providing dependency management, auto-configuration, and embedded HTTP servers.
+- **Spring Security**: Ensures secure access control and authentication mechanisms for protecting APIs and sensitive data.
+- **Spring Data JPA**: Simplifies data access layer implementation and integrates with the underlying database seamlessly.
+- **PostgreSQL**: A powerful open-source relational database management system used to store and manage data securely.
+- **Swagger**: Provides interactive API documentation, making it easy to understand and test the APIs.

 ## Key Features